CodingNomads/mentor-docs/docs/04_how_to_mentor.md

 You can explain a concept to your mentee, if they don't yet have it all figured out.

-Next time you see someone ask the same question e.g. on the Forum, try to give your first **mentee** a chance to **explain it to the next person**!
+Next time you see someone ask the same question e.g. on Discord, try to give your first **mentee** a chance to **explain it to the next person**!
 Send them a link, remind them that you went over this together, and ask them to answer the question for the other student.
 Explaining a concept to someone else is a very effective learning tool.

 ## Encourage Study Groups